-Over the last two years we have seen a challenging real estate market and many buyers are feeling discouraged and frustrated.
+Over the last few years we have seen a challenging real estate market and many buyers are feeling discouraged and frustrated.
 And rightfully so.
 It is a mad dash to see the newest listing, and then, you have to decide quickly if you want to put in an offer.

 As a listing agent, I am going to tell you about a few things you can do to make your offer stand out.
 This is a very general overview, so please reach out if you’d like to talk in detail about these suggestions.